-Not only does this spice have amazing healing properties (my mom is taking it as a supplement because there is evidence it kills cancer cells) but it’s also a great beauty product.
+Not only does this spice have amazing healing properties, but it’s also a great beauty product.
 Turns out Indian brides have long used turmeric as a head-to-toe body scrub and face mask to brighten skin before their weddings.

 What is turmeric?

 Though turmeric is found in many southeast Asian dishes, naturopathic physician Dr. Trevor Gates says it’s actually a long-standing South Indian spice that’s been trusted for a multitude of uses.
 Not only is it a flavoring and coloring agent, but he also says it’s a medicinal and beautifying herb.
 In fact, he notes it has been scientifically proven as an anti-inflammatory that soothes redness and itchiness.

 “Turmeric manages microorganism growth on the skin, helping ward off acne-causing acne bacteria and prevents other infections from spreading,” Dr. Gates explains.
 “It also contains powerful antioxidant properties, balances sebum secretion, and helps clean out pores.”

 Turmeric beauty benefits

 - Turmeric is high in antioxidants that slow down cell damage.

 - It’s widely used as a skin exfoliant and improves skin’s texture.

 - It helps with inflammatory skin conditions, such as acne, dry skin, psoriasis and eczema.

 - It helps reduce pigmentation and even out the skin tone.

 - It is also said to diminish wrinkles.

 8 DIY Turmeric Masks